Management & Organizations

 In addition to completion of the MORS core requirements, the managing for sustainability concentration includes completion of five courses, as follows:

-Managing for Sustainability Breadth Courses1 – choose five from
+Managing for Sustainability Breadth Courses1 – choose three from the list below:

 MORS 231Crisis Management1